DURGESH716/NLP_Twitter_Analysis/README.md

 ### Step_3: Training and Measuring the Model:-
 - Spliting the dataset into two parts: Training (80% data) and testing (20% data)
 - Now, train the model using Multinomial Naive Bayes Classifier
+- Achived Accuracy of 0.94 (94%) on testing dataset
-- Measuring the accuracy of model using Confusion Matrix:"Compares true value with predicted value"
+- Used Confusion Matrix:"Compares true value with predicted value"

 #### **Show 💗 by ⭐ My Repository**